scipy-conference/scipy_proceedings/papers/marcus_hill/paper.rst

 In essence, this approach utilizes the eigenvalues to characterize the magnitude of spatial transformations experienced by the morphology.
 Therefore, morphology-altering events, like fission and fusion, are likely to be discovered by highlighting time points where eigenvalue vectors are demonstrating anomalous behavior.

-The Python code we utilized to perform temporal anomaly detection is below: the function computes anomalous time points and displays the subsequent eigenvalue spectrum and outlier signal plots.
+The Python code we utilized to perform temporal anomaly detection is below: this function computes anomalous time points and displays the subsequent eigenvalue time-series and outlier signal plots.
 The parameters to the function are the time-series of eigenvalue vectors that correspond to the dynamic social network, a window size, and a threshold value.

 .. code-block:: python